 Home » Myrtle Ann Hudson & Teen Daughter Murdered By Serial Killer

 A family was left heartbroken on what began as a typical day on September 11, 1986, in Port Arthur, Texas.
 Myrtle Ann Hudson was home with her two daughters: two-and-a-half-month-old Meagan Hudson and 18-year-old Willette Jeanice Hudson.
-Later on in the day, Myrtle’s husband, Willie Hudson, Sr., and their teenage son, Willie Hudson, Jr., returned home to find a frightening scene.
-The glass in the front door had been shattered and there were traces of blood inside.
+Later on in the day, Myrtle’s husband, Willie Hudson, Sr., their teenage son, Willie Jr., and their young daughter, Isha, returned home to find a frightening scene.
+The glass in the front door had been shattered, and there were traces of blood inside.
 The infant was found in the home safe and asleep, but both Myrtle and Willette were missing.

-They called the police and checked the residence for any signs of what happened to the women.
+They called the police and checked the residence for signs of what happened to the mother-daughter.
 Then, Willette was found in the attic above the garage, dead.
-She was hog-tied and strangled to death.
+She was hog-tied and strangled.
 Police determined that a cord from daughter Isha Hudson’s Easy Bake Oven was used as a murder weapon.
 Willette was fully clothed and showed no signs of sexual assault.

 Meanwhile, Myrtle couldn’t be located.
 Investigators combed through the Hudson’s property and searched for Myrtle in surrounding areas, but there were few leads.
 Police thought they were dealing with a robbery gone horribly wrong, but Myrtle’s keys, purse, and other personal belongings of value were left in the home.
 Testing for DNA wasn’t an option as it is today, so the Hudsons buried Willette and hoped to one day find answers as to what happened to their matriarch.

-If you know of anyone who may have come in contact with Tommy Lee Stewart before 1971 or during the few months between September and November of 1986 and they are missing or were murdered, please contact the Texas Department of Safety at (512) 424-2669.
+If you know of anyone who may have come in contact with Tommy Lee Stewart before 1971 or during the few months between September and November of 1986, and they are missing or were murdered, don’t hesitate to get in touch with the Texas Department of Safety at (512) 424-2669.
 Call the TDS if you are a surviving victim of Stewart, as well.

 Please share this story of Myrtle Ann Hudson and Willette Hudson to continue the discussion about their lives and the tragic circumstances regarding their deaths.
 They are our sisters, and their lives matter.